teamniteo/handbook/2_Operations/scrum.md

  * We work asynchronously, so keep scheduled meetings to the bare minimum.
  * We schedule our work into two week long *sprints*.
  * We manage our sprints with GitHub and ZenHub.

+To put it in simple terms: **product owner defends the users, scrum master defends the team**.
+Ideally, this relationship brings the best results for users while not overworking the developers.

 Read about [writing User Stories and issues](user-stories.md).